Sjors/nado-book/taproot/activation.md

 Releasing a new software version that activates a soft fork at a given height is one thing.
 But unless the right people run it and do so in time, it won’t actually take effect.
 If a soft fork is released in a forest...

 What Satoshi did was announce the new version on a forum and presume the community was small enough that everyone would update well before the activation height, even if that was only a week away.
-This was generally not put to the test, because many of those initial soft forks were such that only a malicious actor would produce blocks that violate the new rule, and there weren’t many of them around.
+This was generally not put to the test, because many of those initial soft forks were made in such a way, either by design or accident, that only a malicious actor would produce blocks that violate the new rule, and there weren’t many of them around.

 Despite that, even in 2010, there was a growing understanding that the safest way to enforce a soft fork is to have a supermajority of miners run the latest version.
 This is because nodes will follow the longest chain that they consider valid.^[See chapter @sec:eclipse for an explanation of stale blocks.]
 So even if a user hasn’t upgraded their node, as long as the majority of miners are enforcing the rules, they’ll produce the longest chain, and the user’s node will follow along.
 In this situation, even if a miner maliciously or accidentally produces an invalid block, the majority of miners won’t build on top of it, and the invalid block goes stale.